MrSampson/jMIR/jMIRUtilities/README.txt

 Title, Artist Name, Composer Name, Album Title and/or Genre Names for each recording in the file, as requested by the user.
-This can be a useful pre-processing step for generating ACE XML Instance Label files from iTunes XML files via jMIRUtilities’ automatic instance labelling functionality.
+This can be a useful pre-processing step for generating ACE XML Instance Label files from iTunes XML files via jMIRUtilitiesï¿½ automatic instance labelling functionality.
 - Modify instance identifiers: Text files containing mappings between old instance identifiers and new instance identifiers may be used to